-Back in February 2022, the Northern Ireland Government past new legislation known as Parental leave.
+Back in February 2022, the Northern Ireland Government past new legislation known as Parental leave in order to manage grief in the workplace.
 This new legislation allows parents two weeks leave after the death of a child or stillbirth with full pay.
 We can all agree things are moving in the right direction, but should the same leave be provided when a parent or partner dies?

 CEO Neil McLeese spoke to Newsletter and highlighted how more is needed for dealing with the challenges of grief, especially when managing grief in the workplace.